GorkaAbad/gorkaabad.github.io/pages/about.md

 # **CV**
 Find my updated CV <a href="../CV.pdf">here</a>.
 <br>
-Lastly updated in October 2023.
+Lastly updated in November 2023.

 # **Contact**
 You can reach me by email: abad [dot] gorka [at] ru [dot] nl.